-- a.
-Select full range or partial range for the analysis range.
+- 1. Select full range or partial range for the analysis range.
 When using a partial range, choose an appropriate analysis range based on your data.
-Choose a start point after the primer peak and just before the first defined internal lane standard peak to help ensure proper sizing of the internal lane standard. - b.
+Choose a start point after the primer peak and just before the first defined internal lane standard peak to help ensure proper sizing of the internal lane standard. - 2.
 The peak amplitude thresholds are the minimum peak heights at which the software will call a peak.
-Individual laboratories should determine their peak amplitude thresholds from internal validation studies. - c.
+Individual laboratories should determine their peak amplitude thresholds from internal validation studies. - 3.
 The peak window size shown in Figure 19 is not the default setting.
 It has been changed to 11 from the default value of 15.
-This ensures that the software can resolve alleles in the ladder that are 1 base apart for the larger loci such as D1S1656, D12S391 and D2S441. - Select the 'Peak Quality' tab.
-You may change the settings for peak quality.
-Note: For Steps 11 and 12, see the GeneMapper[®] ID user's manual for more information. - 12.
+This ensures that the software can resolve alleles in the ladder that are 1 base apart for the larger loci such as D1S1656, D12S391 and D2S441. - 11.
+Select the 'Peak Quality' tab.
+You can change the settings for peak quality. - 12.
 Select the 'Quality Flags' tab.
-You may change these settings. - 13.
+You can change these settings. - Note: For Steps 11 and 12, see the GeneMapper® ID user's manual for more information. - 13.
 Select OK to save your settings.